 - Gentleman Bastard: The Bastards use this to their advantage as part of their Batman Gambit against Don Lorenzo Salvara, a wealthy nobleman.
 One of their members pretends to mug another member within view of Don Lorenzo, who immediately moves to intervene, thereby falling into the Bastards' con.

 - Firefly: "Shepherd Book always said, if you can't do something smart, do something right."

-- Edith Keeler from the classic Star Trek: The Original Series episode "City on the Edge of Forever" embodies this trope perfectly.
+- Edith Keeler from the classic Star Trek: The Original Series episode "The City on the Edge of Forever" embodies this trope perfectly.
 She runs a soup kitchen for the homeless and downtrodden in Depression-era New York and truly believes in the inherent goodness of man.
 So of course, she's fated to die.

 - In the Doctor Who serial Frontios, the Doctor is trying to obey the rules about non-intervention when he sees there are wounded.

-- In the beginning of Red Dead Redemption, Marston is shot and left for dead in front of a bandit hideout.
-Bonnie risks her life to rescue him, and then takes him back to her ranch to treat his wounds.
+- At the beginning of Red Dead Redemption, Marston is shot and left for dead in front of a bandit hideout.
+Bonnie risks her life to rescue him and then takes him back to her ranch to treat his wounds.
 Even though she isn't seeking any sort of payment, a grateful Marston spends much of the game repaying her kindness by helping her keep her ranch safe.